Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 A Modern Automated Employee Onboarding Workflow

-• Offer Acceptance Triggers The Workflow: The moment a candidate accepts the offer, onboarding workflows activate automatically without HR intervention.
+• Offer Acceptance Triggers the Workflow: The moment a candidate accepts the offer, onboarding workflows activate automatically without HR intervention.

-• Documents Are Sent And Signed Digitally: Offer letters, NDAs, and policies are issued, signed, and stored within the onboarding flow.
+• Documents Are Sent and Signed Digitally: Offer letters, NDAs, and policies are issued, signed, and stored within the onboarding flow.

-• IT Assets Are Allocated And Tracked: Laptops and required accessories are assigned and mapped to the employee profile.
+• IT Assets Are Allocated and Tracked: Laptops and required accessories are assigned and mapped to the employee profile.

 • Payroll Information Is Captured Early: Bank details, salary structure, and statutory information flow directly into payroll.